 in addition, you will need a TV or monitor with a refresh rate that matches the frame rate of the game.
 So you need to look out for a display with a refresh rate of 120Hz or more - so the TV can refresh the screen in sync with every frame.

 What TV or monitor do I need for 120Hz gaming?

 There are plenty of gaming monitors that sport a 120Hz refresh or more.
 However, there are far fewer TVs - expecially at 4K.

 There are two important factors in this.
 A TV needs a fast, responsive panel to refresh that quickly and, thus, they have only recently started to trickle onto the market.
 Plus, to be able to read the signal from either the PS5 or Xbox Series X/S, you need at least HDMI 2.0 connectivity (for 1080p at 120fps).
-HDMI 2.1 is needed for 4K at 120fps, but as we've said above, the consoles won't be pushing 120fps at maximum resolutions that often - not initially anyway.
+Whereas, HDMI 2.1 is mandatory for 4K at 120fps.
+As we've said above, the consoles won't be pushing 120fps at maximum resolutions that often - not initially anyway.